The quantum differential equation of the Hilbert scheme of points in the plane: Connection Problem

 It follows from \eqref{estim} and \eqref{Rze} that

 in the norm of $C([0,\infty))$, where

 For $t_1\gg 0$ the iterations of \eqref{contract} are contracting, whence the convergence to a bounded solution $\Psi(x)$ of \eqref{iE}.
 Further, we have

 The asymptotics \eqref{asyPsi} implies that the connection matrix is diagonal in the $t_1\to\infty$ limit modulo the terms that are exponentially small as $x\to\infty$.
 In other words, this proves that $\yb(-1)$ is asymptotically triangular in the basis $\{s_\mu\}$ with respect to the partial order $\gc$.
-Recall that $\gc$ is a refinement of the dominance order on partitions.

 Further, since $d_\mu(x)$ depends linearly on $\kappa$, the leading coefficients of $h_\lambda^{-1-\kappa}\, \yb_\lambda(-1)$ are of the form $K_4 K_5^\kappa$, where $K_4$ and $K_5$ are real and positive.
 At the same time, they should be periodic in $\kappa$, which yields $K_5=1$.